 Verify your Compute Engine VM

-ctpu up command has finished executing, check the following:
+ctpu up command has finished executing, verify that your shell

 Run a TensorFlow computation

 Use Cloud TPU to execute a simple TensorFlow script which

 Open a text editor and create a new Python script named

 Copy the contents of the following sample script into the file, then save the file.

 import os import tensorflow as tf from tensorflow.contrib import tpu from tensorflow.contrib.cluster_resolver import TPUClusterResolver def axy_computation(a, x, y): return a * x + y inputs = [ 3.0, tf.ones([3, 3], tf.float32), tf.ones([3, 3], tf.float32), ] tpu_computation = tpu.rewrite(axy_computation, inputs) tpu_grpc_url = TPUClusterResolver( tpu=[os.environ['TPU_NAME']]).get_master() with tf.Session(tpu_grpc_url) as sess: sess.run(tpu.initialize_system()) sess.run(tf.global_variables_initializer()) output = sess.run(tpu_computation) print(output) sess.run(tpu.shutdown_system()) print('Done!')